JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ### Handling of Columns Stored in a `DataFrame`

-`DataFrame` assumes *ownership* of its columns, meaning that column vectors should generally not be mutated directly.

-In order to ensure the ownership principle functions that transform a `DataFrame` to produce a new `DataFrame` always perform a copy of the columns, for example:
+Functions that transform a `DataFrame` to produce a new `DataFrame` always perform a copy of the columns by default, for example:

 ```jldoctest dataframe
 julia> df = DataFrame(A = 1:4, B = 4.0:-1.0:1.0)